Season’s Greetings from the KE team. Click here for our festive opening hours.

 ★ ★ ★ ★ ★

 I have wanted to go to the Karakorum for many years having seen photos of K2 and Concordia.
 It did not disappoint.
 It's wild, rugged and remote with some of the most spectacular mountains on earth.
 A complete contrast to areas such as Everest and Annapurna.
 No villages; no greenery; rugged terrain; wild and untamed as big mountains should be.
 KE organisation as always was excellent.
 Great local crew, brand new tents, and a great guide in Tom Richardson.
-Only disappointment was not crossing the p ass because of snow, but somehow it didn't seem to matter!
+Only disappointment was not crossing the pass because of snow, but somehow it didn't seem to matter!

-By Bryan Kendal | 22 July 2017
+By Bryan from Kendal | 22 July 2017

 Stunning surroundings unrivalled anywhere else in the world.